Embracing the chaos: analysis and diagnosis of numerical instability in variational flows: Computation of the shadowing window size

 In order to apply \cref{thm:finiteshadowing} we need to (1) estimate $\delta$, e.g., by examining numerical error of one step of the map in practice; (2) compute $\lambda_{\min}(AA^T)$; and (3) estimate $M$, e.g., by bounding the third derivative of $F_n$.
 While estimating $M$ and $\delta$ are problem-specific, one can employ standard procedures for computing $\lambda_{\min}(AA^T)$.
 The matrix $AA^T$ has a block-tridiagonal form,

 where $D_k = \nabla F_k(\hx_{k-1}) \in \reals^{d\times d}, \forall k \in [N]$.
+Notice that $AA^T$ is a symmetric positive definite sparse matrix with bandwidth $d$ and so has $O(Nd^2)$ entries.
+The inherent structured sparsity can be leveraged to design efficient eigenvalue computation methods, e.g., the inverse power method \citep{schatzman2002numerical}, or tridiagonalization via Lanczos iterations \citep{lanczos1950iteration} followed by divide-and-conquer algorithms \citep{coakley2013379}.
+However, in our experiments, directly calling the \texttt{eigmin} function provided in Julia suffices; as illustrated in \cref{fig:hamflowshadowing,fig:time}, the shadowing window computation requires only a few seconds for low dimensional synthetic examples with hundreds flow layers, and several minutes for real data examples.
+Hence, we didn't pursue specialized methods, leaving that for future work.
+It is also noteworthy that practical computations of $D_k$ can introduce floating-point errors, influencing the accuracy of $\lambda$.
+To address this, one might consider adjusting the shadowing window size.
+We explain how to manage this in \cref{sec:windowcomputeerror}, and why such numerical discrepancies minimally impact results.

-Note that since $\eps$ depends on $\lambda_{\text{min}}(AA^T)^{-1/2}$, which itself depends on $N$, the shadowing window size may potentially increase with $N$ in practice.
+Finally, since $\eps$ depends on $\lambda_{\text{min}}(AA^T)^{-1/2}$, which itself depends on $N$, the shadowing window size may potentially increase with $N$ in practice.
 Understanding this dependence accurately for a general dynamical system is challenging; there are examples where it remains constant, for instance (see \cref{exa:scalingmap,exa:hyperbolic} in \cref{apdx:windowsizescaling}), but $\eps$ may grow with $N$.
-Our empirical results in next section show that on representative inferential examples with thousands of flow layers, $\eps$ scales roughly linearly with $N$ and is of a similar order of magnitude as the floating point representation error.
+Our empirical results in next section show that on representative inferential examples with over $500$ flow layers, $\eps$ scales roughly linearly with $N$ and is of a similar order of magnitude as the floating point representation error.
 For further discussion on this topic, we refer readers to \cref{apdx:windowsizescaling}.